B-Aldridge/CryptoClustering/README.md

 # CryptoClustering

 In this challenge, the aim is to cluster cryptocurrencies using the K-means algorithm and explore the impact of feature reduction using Principal Component Analysis (PCA).
 Unsupervised machine learning was used to predict whether cryptocurrencies are affected by 24-hour or 7-day price change.
+Starter code was provided by the Bootcamp.

 ## Prepare the Data
 To start, data was normailized from the CSV file using the StandardScaler module from scikit-learn.